 Ancient cultures throughout history have celebrated this time of rebirth of Mother Earth.
 But what does it mean for us?Continue reading

 As a teacher of meditation, I’m always perplexed when I find people who don’t want to meditate, because the benefits are so enormous.
 I finally realized that it may be that some meditation myths are holding them back.

 So I’d like to address them here:

 I’m an imperfect practitioner of decluttering.
 I try, but it’s hard.
-Which today raised these questions in my mind: Are we our things?
+Which raises the question: Are we our things?
 Do our possessions define us?

 For some, the answer may be yes.
 I think that was true of me for many years.

-But perhaps the “things” evoke memories and teachings that go far beyond the physical representations.
+But perhaps the “things” evoke memories that go far beyond the physical representations.

 I’m much less attached to stuff than I used to be, but I still struggle with my annual decluttering extravaganza.